Chart Color Schemes

 Development

-Based on AreaSearch analysis of ABS building approval numbers, Lake Heights has experienced around 11 dwellings receiving development approval annually over the past five financial years up to FY26.
-This totals an estimated 59 homes.
-So far in FY26, five approvals have been recorded.
-The average construction value for new properties is $385,000.
+Based on AreaSearch analysis of ABS building approval numbers, Lake Heights had around 11 dwelling approvals annually over the past five financial years, totalling approximately 59 homes.
+As of FY26, there have been 9 approvals recorded.
+This results in an average of 1.2 new residents per year arriving for each new home constructed between FY21 and FY25.
+The average construction value of these properties is $385,000.

 Frequently Asked Questions - Development